 Physical activity visuals.
 Educators need visuals to use when leading the Cardio Pyramid with Warm-Up and Celebration Circuit.
 Therefore, Lessons 2 through 9 each include 6 visuals: 3 lesson content visuals and 3 physical activity visuals.
-The warm-up is the same in every lesson so to save programs money by not including the same visual 8 times, each set of visuals includes only 2 copies of the warm-up visuals.
-Educators will use the warm-up visual with the 2 physical activity visuals from lessons 2 through 9.

 Hard copy visuals require a display board.
 Use Velcro to hang the visuals on the display board.
 Not much Velcro is needed.
 We recommend using the hook side of Velcro dots on each corner of each visual to hang them.
 Visuals are available in English and Spanish.
 The core 9 lesson display visuals are necessary for implementation.